krich11/easy-kme/certs/README-CA.md

 After completing this CA setup:

-1. Configure the Easy-KMS server using the generated certificates
+1. Configure the Easy-KME server using the generated certificates
 2. Test the server with SAE clients
 3. Refer to `README-KME.md` for server configuration
 4. Refer to `README-SAE-CERT.md` for SAE client setup